What Does Personal Training Involve?

-This should be accredited by CIMSPA and REPs to ensure your qualification is industry recognised and also endorsed by an external awarding body such as the NCFE.
+This should be accredited by CIMSPA to ensure your qualification is industry recognised and also endorsed by an external awarding body such as Focus Awards.

-It is also highly advisable to join an industry body such as CIMSPA or REPs which shows you are bona fide to practice and to set up your own website to attract potential clients to your PT services.
+It is also highly advisable to join an industry body such as CIMSPA which shows you are bona fide to practice and to set up your own website to attract potential clients to your PT services.